 Though every attorney at Burnette Shutt & McDaniel is an experienced litigator who fights hard for our clients, sometimes a lengthy legal battle isn’t the best way.
 Litigation is expensive, both in terms of time and money.
 There’s also an emotional toll.

-That’s why we also offer alternative dispute resolution services.
+That’s why we also offer mediation and arbitration services, two forms of alternative dispute resolution.

-At Burnette Shutt & McDaniel, co-founder M. Malissa Burnette is an arbitrator and a certified federal court mediator.
+At Burnette Shutt & McDaniel, co-founder M. Malissa Burnette is a South Carolina Supreme Court certified arbitrator and a certified federal court mediator.
 When she’s acting as a neutral party, both sides benefit from her decades of legal experience and depth of knowledge.

 Oftentimes parties have no choice but to explore mediation.
 It’s required in South Carolina civil cases and received by a standing order by most federal judges.
 Even when it’s not required, it’s often preferred.
 In civil litigation, there is no guarantee of success before a judge or jury.
 Alternative dispute resolution often allows room for creative solutions.